iamsainikhil/nextjs-prismic-blog-starter/README.md

 - NextJS optimized google fonts (nextjs-google-fonts)
 - Configurable

-  - Use the `next-config.js` & `layout.jsx` to easily change the most important information
+  - Use the `next-config.js`, `Head.jsx`, and `Layout.jsx` to easily change the most important information
   - Themeable with `theme.js`

 **⚠️ Note: This blog starter uses [Prismic](https://prismic.io/) as the Content Management System.
 Hence, you need to have the required data first before start using this starter.**